koejdga/PersonRegistry-CSharp/README.md

 ## Features

 - **CRUD Operations**: Perform Create, Read, Update, and Delete operations on the register of persons.
+- **Data Validation**: Implements data validation to ensure the integrity and correctness of user input.
 - **MVVM Pattern**: Utilizes the Model-View-ViewModel pattern to separate concerns and promote code maintainability and testability.